Academany/fabzero/program/basic/git.md

 ### Problem 2: Panic!
 Push error!

 Solution: Stay calm.
 Read.
 The most common error at the push step is that after you pulled, and while you were typing the rest of the commands, someone (or several people) pushed their content to the archive.
 Just pull and push again.
-You can do that at the same time using:
+You can do that at the same time using `git pull && git push`

 ---
 [Back to Summary](../summary.md)